white-poto/log-monitor/README.md

 Why use log-monitor?
 -----------------
-Some times we want to known what happen when crontab task is running or what errors the had been written into error log by php script, and we want to know quickly. log-monitor can help you to monitor the log and notify the users who want to know.
+Some times we want to known what happen when crontab task is running or what errors had been written into error log by php script, and we want to know quickly. log-monitor can help you to monitor the log and notify the users who want to know.